Vidzhet/p2ce-autosplitter/README.md

 | ![img](images/livesplit_setup.png) |
 **Make sure to set port to "16834" in LiveSplit settings.
 This value is used by the default.**

-**Then go back to game and you will see *LiveSplit Connected* in upper right corner if it does (Reconnect without restarting the game is supported)**
+**Then go back to game and you will see *LiveSplit Connected* in upper right corner if it does.
+Reconnect without restarting the game is supported.**
 ## Installation:
 **Download and run Installer.exe from [Releases](https://github.com/Vidzhet/p2ce-autosplitter/releases/tag/release).
 Or download auto-launcher.dll with game executable(Manual installation.zip) and manually dragndrop it to your \bin\win64 with replacement**